parksben/webpage-tunnel/README.md

 - Methods can be synchronous or asynchronous
 - Methods receive a single `params` object parameter
 - Methods can return any JSON-serializable value
+- The cleanup function should be called when unloading the page or when no longer needed

 ---